 Sophie Bennett gritted her teeth against the thumping strains of the dance music vibrating through the floor of the ballroom and into her, working its way through her body until it reached her brain and shook it, slammed it against the front of her skull, contributing to the dull ache that had formed there before she’d even arrived.

-She was distracted, and while she’d heard what Angela had said, her brain was having trouble comprehending it.
+She was distracted, and while she’d heard what Anna had said, her brain was having trouble comprehending it.
 “What?”

 “I said, he’ll be here.”

 Glancing at her phone for the tenth time in as many minutes, Sophie sighed wearily, her shoulders slumping with resignation.
 “It’s a quarter to twelve, Ange,” she said, raising her voice against the music.
 “He’s not coming and I’m tired of waiting.
 Besides, my feet are killing me.
 I’m going to bed.”

 Anna tilted her head to one side and lifted a brow.
 “How could your feet possibly be sore?
 You’re wearing ballet flats.
 Unlike me who stupidly wore these monstrosities.”
 She stuck out her foot, showing off her gold leather ankle boots with the lattice work detailing and deadly four inch stiletto heel.

 Sophie had always loved those boots, even if she could never wear them.
 “But they’re very cute monstrosities,” she said, trying not to laugh at her friend’s pained expression.

 And yeah, okay, so her feet weren’t killing her, not when compared to Anna’s, but usually when she said some body part or other was hurting, Anna put up less of a fight and let Sophie go without argument.
 But the way her friend was eyeing her with obvious mistrust meant she wasn’t getting away with it this time.

 With both feet firmly back on the floor, Anna said, “Nope.
 Nice try, babe.
 You can’t go yet.”